 It’s not as scary as it sounds.
-Small adjustments can deliver major improvements to your business’ online security.
+Small adjustments can deliver major improvements to your business’s online security.
 By investing a little time into making your business secure, you can boost your reputation, improve your customer service, become more productive and gain an advantage over competitors.
-Research by Cyber Streetwise found that 82 per cent of consumers would buy more from small firms online if they could show they were protected from cyber crime.
+Research by Cyber Streetwise found that 82 percent of consumers would buy more from small firms online if they could show they were protected from cyber crime.

 If you don’t know where to start when it comes to boosting your cyber security, here are some top tips.

-- Have anti–virus – Installing anti-virus software and keeping it up to date is another layer of the cyber security net that will help keep the criminals at bay.
+Installing anti-virus software and keeping it up to date is another layer of the cyber security net that will help keep criminals at bay.
 Make sure you’re using your software correctly and to its full potential.

-- Train your staff – Your staff are the best line of defence against cyber crime.
+Your staff are the best line of defence against cybercrime.
 The most common problems faced by businesses include staff exposing IT systems to malware by plugging in external devices and USB sticks, opening infected emails or using unsafe websites with malicious code.
 Make your team aware of the dos and don’ts and help them understand how a cyber attack could affect them and the business.

-- Get a badge – Cyber Essentials is an easy to use, cost-effective way to help businesses and the public sector protect themselves against the risks of operating online.
-The government-endorsed and industry-supported scheme provides businesses with clarity on good basic cyber security practice and the key technical controls required to achieve this.
-Certification demonstrates that you have taken steps to be cyber safe – reassuring customers, while boosting the confidence and profitability for your firm.
+Cyber Essentials is an easy-to-use, cost-effective way to help businesses and the public sector protect themselves against the risks of operating online.
+The government-endorsed and industry-supported scheme provides businesses with clarity on good basic cyber security practices and the key technical controls required to achieve this.
+Certification demonstrates that you have taken steps to be cyber safe – reassuring customers while boosting the confidence and profitability of your firm.